nissi-devo/Emergency-Health-Streaming/README.md

 ![Example Image](images/architecture.png)
 <br>
 <br>
-The architecture of the pipeline includes the following components:
+The pipeline consists of the following components:

 **Data Ingestion**: Two functions generate data in JSON format.<br>
 **Kafka Streams**: Used for ingesting and streaming real-time data.<br>